redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### 3. Prepare config file

-Config file is a **private** file created by provider.
+Config file is a **private** file created by a provider.
 It contains the following details required by the redstone-node:

 | Param                               | Optionality | Description                                                                                        |
 | ----------------------------------- | :---------: | -------------------------------------------------------------------------------------------------- |